LinuxUsersLinuxMint/AdWMGUI/README.md

 - ✅ Makes Windows system cleaning and repair fast and practical
 - ✅ Light resource consumption, highly optimized
 - ✅ Multi-language support (Turkish and English)
-- 🔒 Protect your copy of AdWMGUI from unauthorized access by adding username and password. (**AdWMGUI will be available in version 1.8.**)

 ---